andrearcaina/pyggle/README.md

 # Pyggle

 Find all possible words given a board and words, with a visual representation of the algorithm!
-Check `lib` for package details.
+Check `lib/docs` for package details.
 For an example on how to use pyggle, check `lib/examples/example.py`!

 Will modify so: